Proposal to list a new presentation of raltegravir and amend arrangements for raltegravir and posaconazole

 About posaconazole and raltegravir

 Raltegravir is an HIV treatment.
 It is an integrase inhibitor and is funded under the same criteria as other HIV treatments.
-The community Special Authority criteria can be viewed here.
+The community Special Authority criteria for raltegravir can be viewed here(external link).
 The currently funded presentation (Isentress) is formulated to be taken one tablet per dose, two doses per day.
 The proposed new presentation (Isentress HD) would be taken two tablets per dose, one dose per day.

 Why we’re proposing this